panoplyio/panoply-python-sdk/README.md

 ###### fire(self, type, data)

-Fire an event of type `type` with the specified data Each data source comes with a predefined 'source-change' event that can be fired to indicate that the source parameters have changed in order for the system to save the new parameters.
+Fire an event of type `type` with the specified data.

+Each data source comes with a predefined 'source-change' event that can be fired to indicate that the source parameters have changed in order for the system to save the new parameters.
 The data in this case, is a dictionary of the changed parameters